3zzouz/OOP-E-Commerce-Project/README.md

 ## 3. Customers Menu:

-Connection: Clients can log in with their username and password.
+Connection: Customers can log in with their username and password.

 Features: